-In this subject, pupils experience, through engaging and topical content, a stimulating blend of traditional and contemporary Geography to suit all abilities.
+In this subject, students experience, through engaging and topical content, a stimulating blend of traditional and contemporary Geography to suit all abilities.
 Students study physical and human Geography in discrete, self-contained topic areas that focus on physical processes and factors that produce diverse and dynamic landscapes over time.

 Studying Geography gives students of all backgrounds the opportunity to develop communication skills, graphical and cartographical skills and technological skills including ICT and GIS.
 Students also practice interpersonal skills through debate and discussion.